-The main authority on the capsule wardrobe movement is Caroline Rector who is also the creator of unfancy.com, where you can find a bunch of resources on creating capsule collections (including her wonderful wardrobe planner).
+The main authority on the capsule wardrobe movement is Caroline Rector, who is also the creator of unfancy.com, where you can find many resources on creating capsule collections (including her wonderful wardrobe planner).
 According to her:

 ..a capsule wardrobe is a mini wardrobe of versatile pieces that you love to wear.

 Caroline recommends 37 items as the golden number of clothing to own, with variations by season.
 You should take what you have in your closet now and size it down to 37 wearable items that all match with each other.
 This is key because even with fewer interchangeable items, you can create unlimited outfits.

 Once you pare down your wardrobe, test wear only those items for 3 months.
 Avoid shopping for any new items until the next season.

 Since no two wardrobes or lifestyles are the same, you can adjust the number of garments to suit your needs.
 These items include tops, bottoms, and dresses.
 You may count shoes and accessories separately.